-- 1. Subdivisions of sites The subdivision of land that include comprises significant stands of native vegetation must provide for asset protection zones for all future development outside of that vegetation.
+- 1. The subdivision of land that comprises significant stands of native vegetation must provide for asset protection zones for all future development outside of that vegetation.
 The allotment size and layout must facilitate this provision. - 2.
-Subdivisions of sites that include watercourses or other environmental assets must provide for asset protection zones for all future development outside of that vegetation.
-The allotment size and layout must facilitate this provision.

-3. The layout of any proposed subdivision must be designed to limit or avoid any adverse impacts on watercourses and native vegetation and prevent future development occurring on steep and constrained lands.
+The layout of any proposed subdivision must be designed to limit or avoid any adverse impacts on watercourses and vegetation and prevent future development occurring on steep and constrained lands.